itsmetambui/42Events/README.md

 - src/components: components that can be reused
 - src/reducers: redux state slices with redux toolkit

+## To be improved

+- View all button should navigate users to race page with corresponding sort value
+- I18n support

 ### That's it, thank you for reading, happy hacking 🎉